 - Supporting survivors:

-raising awareness of the lasting impact of the Rwandan genocide on survivors, particularly widows, orphans and victims of sexual violence, and the challenges that they still face today.
+raising awareness of the lasting impact of the genocide on survivors, particularly widows, orphans and victims of sexual violence, and the challenges that they still face today.

 Around the World

 The UN is implementing the programme in Africa and other regions of the world.
 It includes events such as roundtable discussions, film screenings, exhibitions and debates.